Causal inference methods for combining randomized trials and observational studies: a review: Application: Effect of Tranexamic Acid

 \subsubsection{Descriptive analyses}

-\paragraph{Missing values.} \modif{T}he RCT contains almost no missing values, whereas the variables for determining eligibility in the observational data contain important fractions of missing values \modif{, ranging from 0.27 to 29 \%}.
-The sample sizes of the two data are similar, see Table~\ref{tab:sample_sizes}. \modif{Thus the methods discussed in this review must be adapted to account for missing values\footnote{If we assumed the missing values being missing completely at random (MCAR), we could ``throw away'' the incomplete observations and perform the analyses on the complete observations, but this would reduce the total sample size by 917.
-And as explained in Section \ref{sec:traumabase_study}, the MCAR assumption is not plausible for the present observational data, thus such a \textit{complete case analysis} would be biased.}: estimation of trial include and outcome models (Section \ref{sec:estimationPO}) on covariates with missing values, especially on the observational data.
-For this, we explore two alternative strategies}: \modif{(1)} logistic regression with incomplete covariates using an expectation maximization algorithm \citep{dempster1977maximum}, a computationally efficient variant of this method using stochastic approximation is implemented in the R package \texttt{misaem} \citep{jiang2020misaem}; \modif{(2)} generalized regression forest with missing incorporated in attributes \citep{twala_etal_2008, josse2019consistency}, this method is implemented in the R package \texttt{grf} \citep{grf}.
+\paragraph{Missing values.} \modif{T}he RCT contains almost no missing values, whereas the variables for determining eligibility in the observational data contain important fractions of missing values, ranging from 0.27 to 29 \%. \modif{Thus the methods discussed in this review must be adapted to account for missing values\footnote{If we assumed the missing values being missing completely at random (MCAR), we could ``throw away'' the incomplete observations and perform the analyses on the complete observations, but this would reduce the total sample size to 917 observations.
+And as explained in Section \ref{sec:traumabase_study}, the MCAR assumption is not plausible for the present observational data, thus such a \textit{complete case analysis} would be biased.} \modiff{In order to estimate the nuisance components, i.e., the conditional odds and the outcome model(s)}, despite the missing data, we explore two alternative strategies}: \modif{(1)} logistic regression with incomplete covariates using an expectation maximization algorithm \citep{dempster1977maximum}, a computationally efficient variant of this method using stochastic approximation is implemented in the R package \texttt{misaem} \citep{jiang2020misaem}; \modif{(2)} generalized regression forest with missing incorporated in attributes \citep{twala_etal_2008, josse2019consistency}, this method is implemented in the R package \texttt{grf} \citep{grf}.

-\paragraph{Distribution shift.} \modif{Simple comparisons of the means of the covariates between the treatment groups of the two studies --Figure \ref{fig:catdes_eligibility}-- reveal} the fundamental difference between the two studies, namely the treatment \modif{assignment} bias in the observational study and the balanced treatment groups in the RCT. \modif{In Appendix \ref{sec:appendixdataanalysis} we further explore the distribution shift with univariate} histograms (Figures \ref{fig:histogramsshiftage} --\ref{fig:histogramsshiftpupil}).
+\paragraph{Distribution shift.} \modif{Simple comparisons of the means of the covariates between the treatment groups of the two studies --Figure \ref{fig:catdes_eligibility}-- reveal} the fundamental difference between the two studies, namely the treatment \modif{assignment} bias in the observational study and the balanced treatment groups in the RCT. \modif{In Appendix \ref{sec:shift-crash-tb} we further explore the distribution shift with univariate} histograms (Figures \ref{fig:histogramsshiftage} --\ref{fig:histogramsshiftpupil}).